bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 - [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
 - [ ] Add your team lead as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [ ] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product